-AMC Networks Inc. (AMCX) is facing Dish Network Corp.
-(DISH) in a $2.4 billion trial over a failed programming deal that may also determine whether the satellite network’s viewers will get to see AMC shows such as “Mad Men.”
+AMC Networks Inc. (AMCX:US) is facing Dish Network Corp.
+(DISH:US) in a $2.4 billion trial over a failed programming deal that may also determine whether the satellite network’s viewers will get to see AMC shows such as “Mad Men.”

 “We’ve been off the platform for a couple of months now, and we think we’re off because of litigation and not because of anything related to what our prices are for programming,” AMC Chief Executive Officer Joshua Sapan said during an investor conference in Manhattan on Sept.
 12.